shrenikrajvijay/github-handle/README.md

 		cd github-handle (to the project folder)
 		npm install

+4. Start the server by running,

+		npm start

 5. After all the above is set up, issue reques to server by typing in the following inside the web browser,
 	- localhost:2020